Tinkerforge/doc/en/source/Software/API_Bindings_Python.rst

  pip install tinkerforge

 Now you're ready to test the examples.
+The PyPI package does not include the examples.
+Those are avilable as part of the bindings :ref:`ZIP file
+<downloads_bindings_examples>`.

 .. _api_bindings_python_install_source: